Lamb Fat Crispy Potatoes

 Looking to buy lamb or goat online?
 Shepherd Song Farm: Grass to table.
 We raise lambs & goats traditionally, humanely and sustainably.
 100% Grass Fed, Pasture Raised, Never Confined, no Hormones, Grains or Animal Byproducts.
 Born, raised and processed in the U.S.A.
 Good for you and good for the environment.

-Lamb Fat Crispy Potatoes
+Pan Roasted Crispy Lamb Fat Potatoes

 Ingredients